I'm not going to name the building but I will say that it's occupied by one of the world's most vaunted companies in flexible office spaces.

 I'm a fan of flexible offices: I've used them since the 1990s, as an adjunct to working from home.

 I know, you are about to yawn and say that I'm going to go on again about how all the stuff you think is new really isn't and how while you are excited, I'm increasingly bored.
 Well, I'm not.
+Not not bored: I am.
+Not going to go on about it.
 That's not the point of this blog at all.
-But you can take it if you wish.
+But you can accept that I'm bored with the shiny stuff that is just dusted off stuff that was shiny 25 or more years ago if you wish.

 No, the point is that this very expensively set up building - which is lovely by the way - has basic flaws that make it very annoying and, in one case at least, raises a very significant GDPR compliance issue.